Leadership Versus Management

 Young kids need more supervision, more rules, more protection from themselves.
 With infants and toddlers, parents use gates to keep them from tumbling down stairs.The younger the child the more hard and fast rules we diligently enforce.

-By the time our kids are driving, our ability to insure their safety and manage the risks of avoiding life-threatening events is close to impossible.
-We must instill a value system, a morale compass that allows them to be self-guided.
+By the time our kids are driving, our ability to ensure their safety and manage the risks of avoiding life-threatening events is close to impossible.
+We must instill a value system, a moral compass that allows them to be self-guided.
 We must shift from managers to leaders.
 To a system that guides them when we can no longer fence them in by a play-pen.